Home burglaries rise 44% across borough ...

 Policing budgets have been slashed by the Conservatives in the last two years increasing pressure on local police forces and community policing.

-In Kingston alone, over 40 police officers have gone since the beginning of 2015 putting a strain on our already under-resourced force.
+In Kingston alone, fifty-seven police officers have gone since the beginning of 2015 putting a strain on our already under-resourced force.

 Rise in home burglaries concerns residents